operate-first/service-catalog/docs/configuring-entities.md

 ## GitHub Insights/Security Insights

-For the insights plugins to work it is required to put `github.com/project-slug` annotation to your components definition.
-The value of this annotation is a GitHub project slug which consists of the organization/user and the repository name, see the example below.
+These GitHub specific plugins can display various GitHub content to the user.
+GitHub Insights renders a readme, contributors and such.
+Security Insights can display pending security advisories.
+Both plugins rely on a `github.com/project-slug` annotation presence in the entity definition.

 ```yaml
 annotations:
     github.com/project-slug: operate-first/service-catalog
 ```

-As long as the repository is public `GitHub Insights` will be shown, for one exception.
-If the repository is private and the GitHub account that is used for the login and has the permission for the repository, insights will be also shown.
-This applies to `Security Insights` too, if the GitHub account has the correct permissions to view the repository security insights, the plugin will show them.
+Both of these plugins (`GitHub Insights` and `Security Insights`) interface directly to GitHub on front-end.
+Therefore some information visibility is subjective to each user.
+In general following rules apply:

+GitHub Insights plugin:

+1. Repository is private
+  1. User has access to the repository -> Content is visible to the user
+  2. User doesn't have access to the repository -> Content is not visible to the user
+2. Repository is public -> Content is visible to any user

+Security Insights:

+1. User is granted permissions to view security advisories -> Security insights are visible to the user

 [Documentation reference for GitHub Insights][3]